 The third of class, HMS Indomitable, was later renamed HMS Ark Royal so as to continue the tradition of having an aircraft carrier in service named Ark Royal.
 The original Ark Royal was a British galleon of 800 tons built for Sir Walter Raleigh in 1587.
 She was the flagship of Lord Howard at the battle against the Spanish Armada in 1588.
 The name Ark Royal was later employed for a British aircraft carrier built in 1937 and sunk in 1941 by the German submarine U81.

 Future refits of the Invincible class were to include the removal of the Sea Dart missile system, to be replaced by a weapons lift and increased hangar and deck space.

-The number of days the Invincible class aircraft carriers have undertaken at sea in each of the last five years is shown in the following table:
+The number of days the Invincible class aircraft carriers had undertaken at sea in each of five years is shown in the following table:

 |Number of days at sea|